On integral aspects of Asai periods and Euler systems for $\mathrm{Res}_{E/\mathbf{Q}}\mathrm{GL}_2$: Introduction

 \subsection{Acknowledgments}

 I would like to thank my PhD supervisor David Loeffler for his constant guidance and support.
-Additionally, I would like to thank Nadir Matringe for a useful discussion.
-Finally, this research was funded by the ERC (Grant No. 101001051 — Shimura varieties and the Birch–Swinnerton-Dyer conjecture).
+Additionally, I would also like to thank Nadir Matringe for a useful discussion.
+Finally, I thank the anonymous referee for their careful reading of the manuscript.

 {

 }